QI-Core Implementation Guide

 Terminology Bindings

 Uniformity in vocabularies and value sets enhances the interoperability of knowledge artifacts, but also forces data owners to translate local data into the required vocabulary.
 As a US Realm product, QI-Core requires value sets and vocabularies referenced in the ONC Common Clinical Data Set (CCDS) and the US Core Data for Interoperability.
-Because QI-Core is expected to be applied outside the US Realm, and also in clinical settings where local terminologies exist, US Realm bindings could be accompanied by alternative codes as translation codes in the QI-Core profiles.
+Because QI-Core is expected to be applied outside the US Realm, and in clinical settings where local terminologies exist, US Realm bindings could be accompanied by alternative codes as translation codes in the QI-Core profiles.
 In the case that the US Core Data for Interoperability adopts QI-Core and CQL, policy should be created to mandate the preferred bindings given in the standard.

 Note that quality improvement artifact authors should pay close attention to binding parameters specified in the profiles to determine whether the value set defined in the binding is exemplar or should be constrained to a specific value set when used.
 For example, the code element of the MedicationRequest profile is bound to the complete value set for the RxNorm code system, indicating that all MedicationRequest instances SHALL use codes from the RxNorm code system, but within any given artifact, instances will typically use a restricted value set.